Giansar-Wu/SAMSnake/README.md

 ## Acknowledgement

-Code is largely based on [E2EC](https://github.com/zhang-tao-whu/e2ec).
+Code is largely based on [samsnake].
 Thanks for their wonderful works.